DariusPirvulescu/react-applicants/README.md

 [Check it out on Heroku](https://react-applicants-page.herokuapp.com/page, "CTRL/CMD + click to open in a new tab")

 Built with a mobile first responsive design, this project:
-- mocks the API response
+- mocks up the API response
 - simulates the loading while fetching the data from API
 - groups and renders applicants based on their *status*:
 - - Appointment_Set